ZarshinaBaltistani/Hangman-Python-Assignment/READ.md

 Progress Tracking: The build_progress_string function generates the _ _ _ _ _ display, which is updated with each correct guess.
 The ui/display.py file's game_state function prints this progress, along with guessed letters and remaining attempts.

 Letter Validation: All user input is handled by ui/display.py.
-The get_guess function uses .strip().lower() and .isalpha() in a while True loop to ensure only a single valid letter is accepted.
+The get_guess function uses .strip().lower() and .isalpha() in a while True loop to ensure correct word at once or a single letter or remaining joint letters are accepted.

 Repeated Guesses: game/engine.py uses a set() called guessed_letters to store guesses.
 If a new guess is already in guessed_letters, the display.repeated_guess function is called, and the player is not penalized.